PAU HANA

-PAU HANA in Hawaiian means “Finished with Work” time to start the weekend!
-Adoboloco PAU!
-HANA!
-HAWAIIAN BBQ! is ready to serve and easy to use.
+ADOBOLOCO HAWAIIAN BARBEQUE is ready to serve and easy to use.
+Just point and shoot!
 It’s so ‘ONO “delicious” your friends and family (Ohana) will crave it, asking you to cook with it again and again.
+Put it on Salad, Beef, Pork, Chicken or Fish!
+It goes on anything!
+Once you use it, you won’t be able to stop.
+Get ready for your new favorite everyday sauce.

 RECIPES - SUGGESTIONS - TIPS & MORE

-Everyone loves really good Hawaiian BBQ?
-Now you can make it at home in minutes like a pro with Adoboloco PAU!
+Everyone loves really good Hawaiian Barbecue?
+Now you can make it at home in minutes like a pro with Adoboloco Classic Hawaiian Barbecue (Formerly called: PAU!
 HANA!
-BBQ!
+BBQ!)

-Pau Hana means “finished with work”.
-So when we developed this Hawaiian Barbecue sauce we wanted to make it so easy to use and cut down on your valuable prep times when it comes to meals at home, at the beach or work.
+We developed our Hawaiian Barbecue sauce, making it very easy to use and cut down on your valuable prep times when it comes to meals at home, at the beach or work.

 With any protein, you can put it in a bag, pour the sauce in, mix it around making sure all surfaces are covered.
 That’s it.
 When you’re ready to cook, take it out grill it, sear it, or fry it in a pan or cook it over a charcoal or wood fire for amazing flavor.